 Employee document management software creates a secure electronic location for sensitive employee documents that would usually exist in a file cabinet.

-With onboarding software, employees can upload their signed onboarding documents, complete their onboarding training, and track their onboarding progress all from their computer.
+Employees can upload their signed onboarding documents, complete their onboarding training, and track their onboarding progress, all from their computer.

 Paid Time Off Management Software

 Paid time off management software is just like benefits management software, except it only helps with paid time off (PTO) tracking and management.

 The thing about PTO is most companies have their own unique way of doing it.
 When equipped with the right software, you’ll be able to customize a plan for your company.
 You’ll have total control over the inputs and information that goes into your PTO policy.
 After a policy is created, you simply need to add employees to that policy and then the rules for the policy will automatically begin to be applied.

 Payroll software automates the payroll process.
 It takes all the inputs to an employee’s pay calculation (includes their W-4 information, their salary, taxes, and other deductions) and outputs the correct dollar amount that is then transferred to the employee’s bank account.
 Things like taxes, payroll deductions, and benefit costs are automatically deducted.
 All state and federal taxes are properly applied, and at the end of the year, all employees are sent a W-2 form to help them complete their individual tax filings.